covidvis/website/index.markdown

 The rapid spread of <a href="https://en.wikipedia.org/wiki/Coronavirus_disease_2019">SARS-CoV-2</a> has led many countries and regions to enact various <a href="https://en.wikipedia.org/wiki/National_responses_to_the_2019%E2%80%9320_coronavirus_pandemic">interventions</a>, such as social distancing, school closures, and border control, in order to mitigate the growth of infection.
-Understanding the effects of these policies is particularly important since every intervention strategy comes with its side effects.
+Understanding the effects of these interventions is particularly important since each strategy comes with its side effects.
-We wanted to understand the impact of strategies and their combinations on the disease spread.
+We wanted to understand the impact of intervention strategies and their combinations on the disease spread.
 After collecting data at the country and state levels for certain types of interventions, we overlaid them on the disease growth curves, shown below.
 {% comment %}